 To get there we followed the O-Train path as far as Young St. That’s where the path surface changes from asphalt to packed dirt.
+(UPDATE 2018: The path is now paved as far south as Carling.
+Still dirt between Carling and Queen Elizabeth drive though) .
 Having previously noticed that the dirt portion of the path can get mucky at this time of year I decided to take the covered path over the O-Train at the end of Young, and continue along Railway St on the west side of the tracks.
 We then wove our way along quiet streets through the residential area to the lights at Sherwood and Carling.
 There’s a path which continues on the other side of Carling through Queen Julianna Park that we followed to the lights at Prince of Wales Drive.

 We rode through the arboretum and crossed the canal locks at Carleton University.